Tomato Basil Tortellini Salad

 close up view of plump tortellini and fresh red and yellow tomatoes in a pasta salad

-Tips and Tricks for Tomato Basil Tortellini Salad
+Tips and Tricks for the Best Tomato Basil Tortellini Salad

 1. Salt your water well — add 4 teaspoons of Morton’s kosher salt (or 2 tablespoons of Diamond kosher salt) per gallon of water for boiling the tortellini.

-2. Use home grown or farmer’s market tomatoes, if at all possible.
+3. Use homegrown or farmer’s market tomatoes, if at all possible.
 (Fun fact: generic grocery store tomatoes are missing nearly 5,000 genes from generations of breeding — which makes them taste so much blander.)

-4. Make this tortellini salad ahead of time!
-I find it’s even better when made the night before – the basil flavor is more pronounced.
+5. Make this tortellini salad ahead of time!
+I find it’s even better when made the night before – the basil flavor is more pronounced and the corn kernels soften a little more after sitting in the dressing.

 More Summer Sides: